YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 ## Reward

-After enabled, a donating button will be displayed at the end of each article or page.
+After enabled, a donating button will be displayed at the end of each article `post`.
+(The `page` is not displayed by default, you need to set `reward: true` to force it to open.)

 - `enable`: enable rewards
 - `icon`: reward icon